Greater Manchester Combined Authority's story

 Tonnes of carbon saved.

-Number of new jobs created in GM.
+Number of new jobs and apprenticeships created in GM.

 Number of local businesses engaged in delivering smart energy opportunities.